 - You can use an inexpensive chip brush to impart a streaked, wood grain-like appearance to the surface.

-- Applying layers of lighter and darker stain can make the surface look like wood.
+- Applying layers of lighter and darker stains can make the surface look like wood.

 - Move your brush steadily in the same direction, but move it in long ovals at regular intervals to create the appearance of knots and whorls that occur in the wood.
 You would do well to practice this technique a bit before applying stain to the job.

-Applying stain over paint can be one of the most interesting and satisfying woodworking projects that you can undertake.
-The procedure involved is a bit detailed but not overly complicated.
-There are certain steps that you need to follow to achieve the desired results.
-We hope that all your questions about how to apply stain over paint have been answered.
+Applying stain over paint is an easy and practical way to protect wood without the hassle of stripping or sanding off the original layer of stain.
+The procedure involved is a bit detailed but not overly complicated, and you need to follow specific steps to achieve the desired results.
+We hope that we’ve answered all your questions about applying stain over paint.

 Whether you apply it as a finish to bare wood, previously-stained wood, or painted wood, you can use stain to showcase your creative skills.
 With a bit of imagination and a whole lot of creativity, you can transform wooden surfaces into beautiful creations with an appropriate stain.
 Make your mark with some awesome stained woodworking projects.